Applied Statistical Methods

 Handed out weekly in class; also available for copying in Math/Stats library 4th floor Thackeray

 Recitations will concentrate on the use of MINITAB (our computer package) and on the clarification and review of lecture material.
-Quizzes will generally be administered in recitation.
+All quizzes except Quizzes 10 and 11 will be administered in recitation.
 In addition, individual questions, especially those pertaining to the homework assignments, may be addressed.

 Note: The material in this course is cumulative in nature.
 Thus, it is important not to fall behind in your reading or assignments or you will find yourself lost.
 If you are confused, see me or your recitation instructor for help.